 Definition:

-Cyber Monday, or "Cyber Monday" in Portuguese, is an online shopping event that takes place on the first Monday after Thanksgiving in the United States.
-This day is characterized by great promotions and discounts offered by online retailers, making it one of the busiest days of the year for e-commerce.
+Cyber Monday, or "Cyber Monday" in English, is an online shopping event that takes place on the first Monday after Thanksgiving in the United States.
+This day is characterized by large promotions and discounts offered by online retailers, making it one of the busiest days of the year for e-commerce.

 Origin:

 The term "Cyber Monday" was coined in 2005 by the National Retail Federation (NRF), the largest retail association in the United States.
-The data was created as an online counterpart to Black Friday, which traditionally focused on in-store sales.
-NRF noticed that many consumers, when returning to work on the Monday after Thanksgiving, took advantage of the high-speed office internet to shop online.
+The date was created as an online counterpart to Black Friday, which traditionally focused on sales in physical stores.
+The NRF noted that many consumers, upon returning to work on the Monday after Thanksgiving, took advantage of the high-speed internet in offices to shop online.

 Features:

-1. Focus on e-commerce: Unlike Black Friday, which initially prioritized sales in physical stores, Cyber Monday is exclusively focused on online purchases.
+1. Focus on e-commerce: Unlike Black Friday, which initially prioritized sales in physical stores, Cyber Monday is exclusively focused on online shopping.

-3. Types of products: While it offers discounts on a wide range of items, Cyber Monday is particularly known for great deals on electronics, gadgets, and tech products.
+3. Types of products: Although it offers discounts on a wide range of items, Cyber Monday is particularly known for big deals on electronics, gadgets, and tech products.

 Impact:

-Cyber Monday has become one of the most profitable days for e-commerce, generating billions of dollars in sales annually.
-He not only drives online sales but also influences retailers' marketing and logistics strategies, who extensively prepare to handle the high volume of orders and traffic on their websites.
+Cyber Monday has become one of the most lucrative days for e-commerce, generating billions of dollars in sales annually.
+It not only boosts online sales but also influences retailers' marketing and logistics strategies, as they prepare extensively to handle the high volume of orders and traffic on their websites.

 Evolution: